confluentinc/ksql/docs/developer-guide/processing-log.rst

 Note On Security
 ================

-Entries in the record-processing log may include data from the rows processed by KSQL.
+By default, the record-processing log doesn't log any actual row data.
+To help you debug, you can enable including row data in log messages by setting the KSQL property ``ksql.processing.log.include.rows`` to ``true``.

-Be careful to ensure that the log is configured to write to a destination where it is safe to write the data being processed.
+If you do this, ensure that the log is configured to write to a destination where it is safe to write the data being processed.
 It's also important to set ``log4j.additivity.processing=false`` as shown in the previous example, to ensure that processing log events are not forwarded to appenders configured for the other KSQL loggers.

 You can disable the log completely by setting the level to OFF: